-As test site the Durable Environmental Multidisciplinary Monitoring Information Network –DEMMIN® (53°52’ N; 13°13’E) installed by DLR Neustrelitz in 1992 and belonging to the German observatory network TERENO since 2011 was selected for that analysis.
-The test site will provide long‐term statistical series of system variables for the analysis and prognosis of Global Change consequences within the 15 years observation term of TERENO.
+The site was developed as Durable Environmental Multidisciplinary Monitoring Information Network –DEMMIN® by DLR Neustrelitz, starting in 2000 and belongs to the German observatory network TERENO since 2011.
 The DEMMIN® test field is considered as a rather heterogeneous and intense agricultural area with highly diverse soil properties from soils developed on glacial substrates.
 Single crops cover large surfaces.
-Bare soils only exposed over entire fields before sowing and after harvesting of rotating crops such as wheat, rape and corn.
+Bare soils are only exposed over entire fields before sowing and after harvesting of rotating crops such as wheat, rape and corn.

 Monitoring infrastructure includes 40 agrometeorological stations owned by GFZ and DLR, 62 soil moisture stations (GFZ), a tower crane (GFZ) for forest observations and a lysimeter operated by DLR.
 To complete this measurement setup an eddy-covariance (EC) system and an automated hyperspectral radiometer are planned.

 One scientific key parameter within this observatory is evapotranspiration (ET).
 ET is dependent on water-soil-plant interaction and therefore spatially variable, which makes remote sensing data a mandatory input for high resolution modeling.

 As a result of the unique measurement infrastructure the research area is promoted as intensive monitoring zone and the open data policy offers benefits to related projects.
 Connected projects often concentrate on single parameters related to ET or agricultural topics, like estimating surface soil moisture from remote sensing data, identifying soil properties, phenology and plants properties or water availability.